tempestphp/tempest-docs/app/Content/framework/01-getting-started.md

 title: Getting Started
 ---

-Tempest is a PHP MVC framework that gets out of your way.
-Its design philosophy is that developers should write as little framework-related code as possible, so that they can focus on application code instead.
+Tempest is a PHP MVC framework that gets out of your way. [**Give it a ⭐️ on GitHub**](https://github.com/tempestphp/tempest-framework)!
+Tempest's design philosophy is that developers should write as little framework-related code as possible, so that they can focus on application code instead.

 ## Installation